Annual Statement for Infection Prevention and Control (IPC)

 4 stars ****

-The most common reasons for non-compliance were clutter on window-sills/desks and cleanliness of workstation and equipment.
-Staff are issued with reminders via the IPC bulletin for the need to keep workstations clean and free from clutter.
-There is an expectation that all staff clean their workstations at the end/start of each shift.
+The most common reasons for non-compliance were clutter on window-sills / desks and cleanliness of workstation and equipment or labelling / temporary closure of sharps bins.
+Staff are issued with reminders via the IPC bulletin for the need to keep workstations clean and free from clutter and about management of sharps bins.
+There is an expectation that all staff clean their workstations at the end / start of each shift.
+The Lead Nurse has attended clinical team meetings to give an infection control update, including management of sharps bins and cleaning of environment.

 3. Monthly Cleaning Audits

-Cleaning Estates & Facilities Cleaning of the whole building is carried out by a cleaning company and maintenance and servicing is managed by the onsite building manager.
-Cleaning audits are completed by the cleaning company and are reviewed at the health & safety meetings.
+Cleaning Estates and Facilities - Cleaning of the whole building is carried out by a cleaning company and maintenance and servicing is managed by the onsite building manager.
+Cleaning audits are completed by the cleaning company and are reviewed at the health and safety meetings.

 4. External Clinical Waste Audit